All Episodes

 dan friesen

-Showing force, yeah.
+Showing force, being super strong.

 jordan holmes

-It's annoying because I feel like if you really just got to him, he'd be like, you know, DC's like the blackest city in America.
+It's annoying because I feel like if you really just got to him, he'd be like, you know, D.C.'s like the blackest city in America.

 So yeah, of course I'm fine with him putting troops in there.